Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 6. Start Writing

 Your blog is set up, WordPress is installed, and you have a killer theme and some must-have plugins that pull everything together.
-Now you’re ready to add content.
+Now you’re ready to start blogging.

 Why?
 The reality is that most blogs fail.
 The top reason?
-The bloggers behind them blog once or twice, fail to see traffic, and then promptly quit.
+Most bloggers write once or twice, fail to see traffic, and then give up.

 On the other hand, you don’t have to be the best writer in the world to be successful.
-Instead, you need to focus on two things: (1) creating value, and (2) solving problems.
+Instead, you need to focus on two things: (1) providing value, and (2) solving problems.

 This is exactly what Marcus Sheridan did with his swimming pool installation and maintenance blog — the most visited blog of its kind in the world.